Nathnaelc/cs162-test/assignments/final_project.md

 # Final project:
 ## Description

-The final project for CS162 will consist of the entire section implementing a project chosen from the suggestions given in assignment 1.
-Your instructor will provide more specific details of the project.
+The final project for CS162 will consist of groups of roughly 6 students implementing a project chosen from the suggestions given in assignment 1.

-A section consisting of 15+ students is far too big a team to successfully manage so the final project must be decomposable into several smaller systems with students being able to form groups and work on the the smaller systems somewhat independently.
+There will be a matching process to ensure that most students will be working on a project they are interested in.

+Within the team, students are encouraged to specialize where appropriate.
+There are lots of options which may be appropriate to your particular project.
+Lots of students tend to favor either frontend or backend programming, so it might make sense to try and form subteams which focus on those aspects.
+If the database requires a lot of complex queries then consider assigning one person to focus entirely on writing those queries.
+Some students are great at design, and it is worthwhile giving total design freedom!

+There will also need to be a single managerial position within each team.
+The main responsibility of this position will be to attend an occasional meetings with the professor and to report or progress / roadblocks.
+The person chosen will usually be the same person who suggested the project, but this is not a necessity.
+It is worth pointing out that the managerial position is not a fulltime position, and coding is still expected, on top of attending meetings.

 The final project is introduced early in the course, and students are encouraged to start working early as well.
 It is possible (and even encouraged) that you